Pole Barn Design Details That Are Easy to Miss — and Hard to Fix

 A major consideration for those storing heavy equipment or large vehicles, an improperly sized opening(s) is a barrier to actually using the structure for its intended purpose.

 When designing a pole barn, find out exactly what your client plans to keep inside it.
-You may need to get measurements of large vehicles and equipment to ensure the building’s openings are an appropriate size.
+You may need to get measurements of large vehicles and equipment to confirm the building’s openings are an appropriate size.

 4. Extra Features Missing